Fansided

 Minnesota had as good a chance at landing James Wiseman as it did landing Anthony Edwards.
 In 2020, the Wolves won the NBA Draft Lottery and the right to select Anthony Edwards, while the Golden State Warriors won pick No. 2 and picked someone who was never an NBA-caliber player.

 The Wolves deserve credit for adjusting to a pretty new roster and grinding their way back to the WCF (and maybe beyond) this season.
-Julius Randle, who the Wolves acquired from New York in the Karl-Anthony Towns trade, deserves huge props for his postseason performance.
-Chris Finch deserves credit for rolling with the punches.
+Julius Randle, who the Wolves acquired from New York in the Karl-Anthony Towns trade, has been wonderful in the postseason and should be applauded.
+Chris Finch has rolled with the punches, fitting new pieces into a roster.
+Jaden McDaniels has, for the most part, become the consistent two-way option that we were gaslit into thinking he was for the past five years.
 Anthony Edwards obviously deserves credit for taking the leap from star scorer to star player.

 That doesn't mean trading KAT wasn't crazy.
 It was.
 Overhauling the roster after a team's best season in 20 years is nuts.
 Reports have come out that then-owner Glen Taylor was fine paying the luxury tax instead of trading KAT, but who knows what really went down.